 Some strong year-classes may be followed according the abundance by age groups from 1988 to 2006 (Table 10) if the assignation of the age is right.
 The 1986 year-class stand out in the beginning of historical series with 4, 5 and 6 years olds in the years 1990, 1991 and 1992.
 The individuals with 4 year olds were also especially abundant in the years 1999-2002 indicating the strong of year-classes 1995, 1996, 1997 and 1998.
 The 1999 year-class stand out especially judging by the high number of 3 and 6 year olds in 2002 and 2005 years respectively.
 In these two years both the biomass and the abundance reached out the highest values in the series, especially in 2005 where the strong 2002 year class with 3 years old was also present.
-From 2004 to present the virtual absence of age group 1 in the catches and very low values for the ages 2 and 3 show the weakness of the 2003 -2013 year classes.
+From 2004 to present the virtual absence of age group 1 in the catches and very low values for the ages 2 and 3 show the weakness of the 2003 -2014 year classes.

 Considering the abundance at age 2 as indicator of recruitment, the number of shrimp of two years old in the survey and from juvenile bag (Table 8) were estimated and the index average-weighed (Fig. 10 and Table 12).
 Since 2005, the survey indices from Lofoten gear showed lower values than in previous years indicating the sequence in recent years of weak year classes.
 A similar trend can be observed from juvenile bag's indexes.
-In 2014 survey this decreasing trend continues and confirms the weakness of the last recruitments.
+In 2015 although the abundance of these indexes increased the values remain low and confirm the weakness of the last recruitments.